What is the Commonwealth War Graves Commission doing?

 We remember and honour all military and civilian casualties of war buried in our cemeteries.
 CLICK HERE TO READ MORE

-Southwark is burying and building over War Graves in the Camberwell Cemeteries - 4th July 2018
+Southwark is burying and building over War Graves with Commonwealth War Graves Commission knowledge.
+11th November 2018

 Southwark Council is in the midst of the largest grave re-use and mounding project in the nation.